-- The Marriage Act (no. 25 of 1961) is an act of the Parliament of South Africa governing the solemnisation and registration of marriages in South Africa. - The Civil Union Act (no.17 of 2006) allows for, inter alia, same-sex marriages, which are legally equivalent to marriages under the Marriage Act. - The Recognition of Customary Marriages Act (no.120 of 1998) all customary marriages between black persons.
+- The Marriage Act (no. 25 of 1961) governs the solemnisation and registration of monogamous marriage of opposite-sex couples in South Africa. - The Civil Union Act (no.17 of 2006) governs monogamous partnerships and civil unions for same-sex and opposite-sex couples, granting them similar legal rights and protections as heterosexual married couples. - The Recognition of Customary Marriages Act (no.120 of 1998) recognises and regulates marriages conducted according to customary law and traditions practised by various ethnic groups in South Africa. - The Marriage Bill, 2023